 The method updates the pxMethodStatus property.
 For more information, see How to test method results using a transition.

 The Activity-Clear-Status method may be useful following an Obj-Open-by-Handle method.

-This method cannot be used in a step that involves iteration.
+The method cannot be used in a step that involves iteration.